confluence/tonguefish/README.md

 **Display**

-* Incorporation of more data from feeds and entries (e.g. author; publication date; direct links to media) and more information about current feed configuration
+* Incorporation of more data from feeds and entries (e.g. direct links to media) and more information about current feed configuration
 * Style improvements
 * More feed customisation options
 * Ordering of feeds (currently the order in the configuration is preserved, except that group feeds are added at the end)